Part 2 β Module 8: DeFi Security

 - Return values of external calls are checked

-π Summary: Reading Audit Reports
+π Key Takeaways: Reading Audit Reports

 π‘ Security Tooling & Audit Preparation